Indonesia considering hiking fuel prices as much as 40% -lawmakers

 The government has said even more money would be needed for subsidies this year if fuel prices were not increased.

-Pertamina also backed introducing some sales restrictions such as banning vehicles with larger engine capacities from purchasing subsidised fuels, he said.
+Pertamina also backed introducing some sales restrictions such as banning some vehicles from purchasing subsidised fuels, he said.

 "We see this (raising prices and restricting sales) as having the least detrimental effects for the people," Eddy said.